Destiny 2 Misrepresented XP Gains To Its Players Until the Developers Got Caught - Slashdot

 Old news (Score:1)

 I thought this was slashdot, not game informer.
-(Score:2)
+(Score:1, Insightful)

-Just poor communication (Score:2)
+Just poor communication (Score:4, Interesting)

 This works best, of course, if you actually tell people that's what's going on.
 So that part's kinda funny, but this doesn't seem like a big deal.